Updated April 2021

 Having a backup for your Shopify store is a recommended best practice to ensure the security of your business-critical data.
 It’s like an ecommerce insurance policy for your online store.
-And there is no feeling that is worse than deleting something and knowing that it’s gone forever.
+There’s no worse feeling than deleting something and realizing that it’s gone forever.

-Thankfully, there are various ways you can protect and secure your Shopify store from any mistake or disaster.
-We will be outlining three different ways you can go about backing up and restoring your data.
+Thankfully, there are various ways you can protect and secure your Shopify store from any mistake or disaster and prevent expensive downtime.
+We’ll outline three different ways you can go about backing up and restoring your data.
 Which one will you use for your Shopify store?

-TLDR: If you’re looking for the fastest and easiest way to backup and restore your Shopify store, look no further than Rewind.
+TLDR: If you’re looking for the fastest and easiest way to backup and restore your Shopify store, look no further than Rewind Backups.
 We automatically back up your Shopify store every day and make it easy to restore data when needed.

 Option 1: Manually Backup and Restore Your Shopify Store